-Binding Arbitration.
-In police and fire fighter disputes and miscellaneous others, a three-member tripartite panel chosen by the parties hold hearings and decide each issue by majority vote.
+In police, fire fighter and other miscellaneous disputes, a three-member tripartite panel chosen by the parties hold hearings and decide each issue by majority vote.
 Only mandatory subjects may be taken to binding arbitration.
 Issues may be returned to the parties for further negotiation.
 A panel's determination is final and binding on the employer and employees, subject to appropriate judicial review.

+Strikes

-Strikes.
-The Taylor Law expressly prohibits "...any strike or other concerted stoppage of work or slowdown by public employees."
+The Taylor Law expressly prohibits "... any strike or other concerted stoppage of work or slowdown by public employees."
 In the event of a strike:

-- PERB may order the suspension of the dues and agency shop fee check-off privileges of the employee organization upon its own finding that a strike has occurred; - the employer may initiate disciplinary action against individual employees involved in the strike; - the public employer is required to deduct two days' pay from each striking employee for each day (or part thereof) on strike.
+• PERB may order the suspension of the dues and agency shop fee check-off privileges of the employee organization upon its own finding that a strike has occurred;

+- the employer may initiate disciplinary action against individual employees involved in the strike; - the public employer is required to deduct two days' pay from each striking employee for each day (or part thereof) on strike.
 Employees must pay income taxes on the full amount of wages lost; and - the public employer must seek a court injunction against the striking organization.

 If an injunction is ignored, the court may impose fines against the organization and jail terms of up to 30 days against union leaders.